LarkspurCA/androidweardocs/demand.rst

         .addRemoteInput(remoteInput)
         .build();

-5. Create a WearableExtender for the a notification and add the wearable reply action.
+5. Create a WearableExtender for the a notification and add the wearable action.

   .. code-block:: java